microsoft/FluidFramework/.changeset/tough-crabs-check.md

    - `outOfOrderSignals` -> `outOfOrder`
 - SignalLost/SignalOutOfOrder: rename `trackingSequenceNumber` to `expectedSequenceNumber`
 - SignalOutOfOrder: rename `type` to `contentsType` and only emit it some of the time

+Reminder: Naming and structure of telemetry events are not considered a part of API and may change at any time.